LyzardKing/grive-indicator/README.md

 grive-indicator
 ===============

-Indicator applet for Ubuntu to synchronize Google Drive
+Linux Gtk indicator to sync Google Drive via Grive
 =======
 A very simple and lightweight indicator applet to synchronize with Google Drive using grive.